 - Staying focused on learning in a competitive environment.

 - Becoming a deep learner: Understanding approaches to learning and how they affect your outcomes.

 - Preparing for & rebounding from academic setbacks.

 - Becoming an active learner even when your classes are not.

 Contact us for more information.

-Peer mentors facilitate the 50-minute sessions, helping promote discussion, sharing of ideas, and learning among participants.
+Peer workshop leaders facilitate the 50-minute sessions, helping promote discussion, sharing of ideas, and learning among participants.

-Peer mentors participate in training before they run workshops, and meet periodically with Searle Center staff to provide feedback on the workshops.
-In addition, peer mentors participate in public relations and marketing for the program.
+Peer leaders participate in training before they run workshops, and meet periodically with Searle Center staff to provide feedback on the workshops.
+In addition, peer leaders participate in public relations and marketing for the program.

-Interested in becoming a NULearn Peer Mentor?
+Interested in becoming a NULearn Peer Workshop Leader?
 Contact us.